hjeronen/Ledger/README.md

 ## How to use

 Upon login, you should see a message in your chat window stating that Ledger has been initialized.
+When starting the add on for the first time, there's also a notification about missing data - ignore that.

 <img src="https://github.com/user-attachments/assets/8da4596b-d226-435f-a711-0dd266060052" alt="LedgerStartup" width="300">